VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 numbers of different seat types.
 For example, a registrant may request five seats for the full conference and three seats for the pre-conference workshop.

-### Handling Partially Fulfilled Orders

-When a registrant creates an order, it may not be possible to completely fulfill the order.
-For example, a registrant may request a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
-There may only be three seats available and one seat for the drinks reception, but more than three seats available for the pre-conference workshop.
-The system displays this information to the registrant and gives the registrant the opportunity to adjust the number of each type of seat in the order before continuing to the payment process.

 ## Architecture